-Revenue Recognition-We derive revenue from sales of products, including appliances and software, and services, including subscription, support and other services.
+We derive revenue from sales of products, including appliances and software, and services, including subscription, support and other services.
 Our appliances include operating system software that is integrated into the appliance hardware and is deemed essential to its functionality.
-As a result, we account for revenue in accordance with ASC 985-605 (formerly referred to as Statement of Position 97-2 (SOP 97-2) Software Revenue Recognition), and all related interpretations.
+As a result, we account for revenue in accordance with ASC 985-605 and all related interpretations.

-No revenue can be recognized until all of the following criteria have been met:
+Revenue is recognized when all of the following criteria have been met: